 This vegan salted date caramel sauce is made with Medjool dates, salt, cashew butter, water, and vanilla—that’s it!
 It’s a wholesome alternative to more traditional caramel sauce, and it tastes absolutely delicious.

 The other day one of my clients and I were joking about the appropriate response to discovering a really good salad dressing.
 (She was talking about my turmeric tahini dressing).

-I made a hand motion that approximates the action of taking a blender and pouring its contents into ones mouth.
-If you ask me, this is a perfectly reasonable response to great dressings, as well as great smoothies and great nut milks.
-And it is also the only appropriate response to the following raw, vegan salted caramel sauce.
+I made a hand motion that approximates the action of taking a blender and pouring its contents into one’s mouth.
+If you ask me, this is a reasonable response to great dressings, as well as great smoothies and great nut milks.
+And it is also the only appropriate response to the this vegan salted date caramel sauce.

 Here are some sweet ideas for using the caramel sauce:

 I hope you all enjoy this sweet start to the weekend.
 Tomorrow, a special holiday post!

 Great recipe.
 Though, mind me asking why you placed the dated into hot water and why you didn’t used then straight?